GLASIER, KATHARINE BRUCE (25 Sept 1867

 Leader (1922), Folly's Handbook

 (1927), Special Providence (1930), Three Against Fate (1930), and Life Sentence (1935).
-She also
+She also published

-published one mystery, Murder in the
+one mystery, Murder in the House of

-works in the 1920s.
-Later in life she published two memoirs, Remembering My Good Friends (1944) and
+the 1920s.
+Later in life she published two memoirs, Remembering My Good Friends (1944) and Uphill All the Way (1953), the latter, according to her ODNB entry, "an account of the

-"an account of the achievements of a remarkable career woman and a study
+achievements of a remarkable career woman and a study of her changing

-of her changing political and spiritual beliefs."
+political and spiritual beliefs."

 |